BobbySuciady/FuzzyBuddy/README.md

 Feed FuzzyBuddy with completed tasks to keep it happy!
 ![HAPPY-1](https://github.com/user-attachments/assets/af8fd5ff-b110-44f0-9483-52075549dba4)

-Study with FuzzyBuddy, keeping out for your phone
+Study with FuzzyBuddy, has a phone detection system that will yell at you if it sees you playing on your phone!
 ![PHONEDETECT-2](https://github.com/user-attachments/assets/00ae64f8-74b7-4a15-92b6-636f833df892)